top of page

 She has worked as a career guidance technician at Surfside Educational Academy (Oceanside School District), a mentor and site coordinator with PASS Americorps, and as a resource parent with San Diego Youth Services.

 Malerie has experience in a wide variety of support services including, but not limited to: academic assistance, career coaching, case management, employment development, and resource coordination.
+Malerie also has extensive skills in Canva design and gamification of instructional materials to help make learning fun!

 MALERIE BAKER, M.S., CCSP